f1racer/hackintosh-z87x-d3h-catalina/README.md

 - Copy EFI from USB to SSD (using clover configurator)<br>

 Other notes:<br>
 I didn't really need to tweak much.
 This setup is for FCPX video editing, Adobe Lightroom/Photoshop and misc other things you do with a computer.
-I installed steam and play games everynow and then like F1 2017, Grid Autosport, Hearthstone, Pokemon TCG.
+I installed Steam and play games every now and then like F1 2017, Grid Autosport, Hearthstone, Pokemon TCG.
 <br>
 - WiFi/Bluetooth works
 - Audio through HDMI works
-- not sure about sleep/hibernation since my hackintosh is on 24/7.
+- not sure about sleep/hibernation since my Hackintosh is on 24/7.
-- I don't imessage/handoff/continuity so not sure if that works (have Android phone)
+- I don't use imessage/handoff/continuity so not sure if that works (have Android phone)
+- Sidecar for sure doesn't work since it's not supported until Skylake and iMacs 17,1 and up.